roaked/roaked.github.io/content/docs/1design/1mest/_index.md

 ![30s](https://live.staticflickr.com/65535/53357402386_a345b61c96_b.jpg)

-In the fem file, the mesh is generated using a PSHELL-type mesh collector.
+In the `.fem` file, the mesh is generated using a PSHELL-type mesh collector.
 Within the properties of the PSHELL, the material properties (desired Young's modulus, yield stress, and Poisson's coefficient) are defined, and the section thickness (t=2.25mm) is inserted.
 The 2D mesh elements are defined as CQUAD4 (quadrilateral elements).

 After obtaining the mesh, rigid elements need to be introduced at the ends.
 To do this, two nodes are created, one at each end of the beam, with Y and Z coordinates corresponding to the centroid of the section.
 Using the 1D connection command, a rigid element is created at each end, connecting the nodes present at each end.

 ![kdks](https://live.staticflickr.com/65535/53357624948_8d4f5b68a4.jpg)

-In the sim file, the process is similar to what was described for 1D elements.
+In the `.sim` file, the process is similar to what was described for 1D elements.
 Boundary conditions and constraints are applied to the nodes previously created at the ends passing through the centroid of the section.

 ![mm](https://live.staticflickr.com/65535/53357859145_fa236caffd_z.jpg)